I beg to move,

 At the moment, we have a complicated landscape in the support offered to business.
 When there is a complicated landscape, it can sometimes be the big businesses that know how to work the system that end up getting the money.
 We need to move to a system where we have lower taxes and it is clearer and simpler to see where the support is.
 Of course, we are also investing in the infrastructure that helps business to succeed, whether it is local roads, fibre or rail.
 Ahead of the spending review, I am making visits around the country to hear from people on the ground to understand what the public’s priorities for public spending are.
 It can sometimes be easy in Whitehall to listen to the big lobby groups— the big organisations that have an operation here in Westminster—but I want to hear what people in Coventry and other places around the country think about what their priorities are.
 I have done a few of these sessions so far, and the topics that come up tend to be education, local roads, the NHS—for which we have already put in additional money—and police.
 We need very much to keep in mind what the public want to see our money spent on rather than just listening to the big organisations.

 I am delighted to hear my right hon.
 Friend mention education.
-May I press her to consider the fact that in our rural areas the funding per pupil is still not as it should be in comparison with urban schools?
+May I press her to consider the fact that in our rural areas the funding per pupil is still not as it should be by comparison with urban schools?
 We have a huge number of Victorian schools, such as that which I visited earlier in the week in Motcombe in my constituency, where the maintenance of the buildings costs far more.
 We are therefore looking, in the comprehensive spending review, for a long-term increase in new money to deliver the first-class education to grow the entrepreneurs who will return the investment that we put into their education while they were at school.

 My hon.
 Friend makes a very good point about education funding and how important young people having a good education is to the future of the economy.
 In this year’s spending review, we are looking not just at how investment in physical infrastructure like bridges and roads improves our economy, but at human capital—where we need to put in extra money to make sure that children and young people leave school, university or an apprenticeship with the skills that will help them to get a good job and to live a successful and fruitful life.
 That is very important.
 In the past, Governments have been more interested in spending money on things that are sexy and new—the big new pieces of infrastructure—and maintenance has sometimes taken a back seat, but it is very important to make sure that all the existing assets we have, whether roads or schools, are fit for purpose.
 In the zero-based capital review, we are looking at the balance between maintenance and new infrastructure investment.